 - If your MA-EPD premium is high, you may find that MinnesotaCare or individual insurance plans on MNsure cost you less each month.

-- If you don’t have any form of health coverage in 2014, you may have to pay a tax penalty.
+- If you don’t have any form of health coverage, you may have to pay a tax penalty.